What Blood Types Can’t Have Kids Together? | Vital Compatibility Facts

 • Sensitization drops dramatically.

-• Mothers safely carry multiple pregnancies regardless of partner’s Rh status.
+• Many mothers safely carry multiple pregnancies regardless of a partner’s Rh status.

 Treatment for Newborns with Hemolytic Disease